-I. Preserved Right to Buy Income and Sales
+j.
+Preserved Right to Buy Income and Sales

 Surpluses and deficits arising from the disposal of properties under the Preserved Right to Buy legislation are disclosed on the face of the Statement of Comprehensive Income before the operating result.
 On the occurrence of a sale a relevant proportion of the proceeds are clawed back by Herefordshire Council.
-There is no claw back arrangement in place for Shropshire Council.
 The surplus or deficit is calculated by comparing the net proceeds received with the carrying value of the property sold.

-m.
+k.
 Management Costs